tsrobinson/soc_flask/api_docs.md

 ### Description

-The /api/followup endpoint processes a POST request to determine SOC (Standard Occupational Classification) details.
+The `/api/followup` endpoint processes a POST request to determine SOC (Standard Occupational Classification) details.
 It leverages OpenAI to generate an embedding from a candidate's job title then queries a vector database (hosted on Pinecone) to retrieve the closest candidate SOC IDs.
-A conversation prompt is then constructued to obtain the final SOC classification from an AI model.
-There are two possible returns: a SOC code (where the return is prefixed with 'CGPT587: ') or a followup question.
+A conversation prompt is then constructued to obtain the final SOC classification from an AI model. `followup` has two possible returns:

+1. A SOC code (where the return is prefixed with 'CGPT587: ')
+2. A followup question.

 ### URL
 /api/followup